 History & Culture

 Ideal yachting conditions.
 From May to September, yachters benefit from light winds and calm seas.
-As with the majority of the Mediterranean, July and August, the height of the summer, are the hottest and most crowded months.
-The “shoulder seasons,” on the other hand – April, May, September and October – boast ideal yachting conditions, with decidedly less crowds.
+And as with the majority of the Mediterranean, July and August – the height of the summer – are the hottest and most crowded months.
+The “shoulder seasons,” on the other hand – May, June and September – boast ideal yachting conditions, with decidedly less crowds.

 VAT (Value Added Tax) on Charters in France

 As any yachter knows, all private yacht charters are subject to certain Value Added Tax (VAT) laws.
-When embarking from the South of France, the applicable rate is 20% – due in full if the charter includes only French or EU waters, determined by whether or not a voyage stays within 12 nautical miles of the French mainland and its islands.
+When embarking from the South of France, the applicable VAT rate is 20% – due in full if the charter includes only French or EU waters, determined by whether or not a voyage stays within 12 nautical miles of the French mainland and its islands.

 If the voyage includes high seas and international waters, the charterer can benefit from a 50% reduction on the standard 20% VAT rate.